 13. Intermediate products will be subjected to 20% import duty, all funds payable immediately.

-14. Investors with plant and machinery will not be subjected to any sales tax, including insurance (find out more here).
+14. Investors with plant and machinery will not be subjected to any sales tax, including young drivers insurance

 15. Plant, machinery and raw materials that are imported will be subjected to import duty of only 5%.
 Drugs for illnesses such as malaria and HIV will not be subjected for any import duty.